 The biggest difference between them is whether they have a linear travel, a tactile click, or a tactile bump.
 If they’re linear then the key has a smooth travel all the way down to the bottom of the switch, if they have a tactile click you’ll feel, as well as hear, the actuation point of the switch, and with a tactile bump you’ll just feel that actuation point.

 We are starting to see more hybrid switches that combine the cost-effective nature of membrane switches with some of the mechanics of the costlier Cherry MX-type switches.
 Both Logitech and Cooler Master have released impressive budget keyboards with horribly named new membrane-ish switches, and we have admittedly fallen in love with the non-mech Topre switch used in the RealForce R2 keyboard.

-It’s also important to look out for the mount type when searching for a new board.
+It’s also important to look out for the mount type when searching for a new board and/or new switches.
 Most key switches on the market come equipped with Cherry MX mounts to attach the keycaps securely on the switch.
 This cross design is by far the most popular keycap mount on the market today, but it’s not the only one.

 The benefit of the Cherry mount is that you can find new keycaps very easily.
 Most custom keycaps sets are built with this design in mind, but that doesn’t mean you can always guarantee an easy swap.
 Some keyboards, such as Corsair’s lineup, feature non-standard bottom rows, so the spacing between the key switches won’t always fit custom keycaps.